mohanraj1980/AZ500-Lab/Instructions/Labs/Module_4/LAB_03_Event Hub.md

 We will now download the scripts that will be used to create some events to be sent into the Event Hub, this will simulate the Event Hub receiving data from an application in the environment that has been written to communicate with Event Hubs, or from other systems that communicate with Azure Event Hubs.
 The script files have been developed and published on the PowerShell gallery

-1. Open **PowerShell as administrator** (right click on the PowerShell icaon) and run the following command
+1. Open **PowerShell as administrator** (right click on the PowerShell icon) and run the following command

     ```powershell
     install-script get-blobevents, send-blobevents